Thirumurugan7/EthMumbai-Fuels/README.md

-//To install the Fuel toolchain, you can use the fuelup-init script.
-This will install forc, forc-client, forc-fmt, forc-lsp, forc-wallet as well as fuel-core in ~/.fuelup/bin. curl https://install.fuel.network | sh
+//To install the Fuel toolchain, you can use the fuelup-init script. curl https://install.fuel.network | sh